Answers To 15 Google Interview Questions That Will Make You Feel Stupid

-To prepare for this interview, our reader asked us: “Any tips, what should I expect, how should I prepare?”
+Google HR — which is hiring again — asks job seekers incredibly difficult interview questions.

-So, yesterday, we highlighted 15 of the 140 Google interview questions compiled by professional interview coach Lewis Lin.
+Yesterday, we highlighted 15 (of the 140 compiled by professional interview coach Lewis Lin) that made us feel dumber than usual.

 These questions befuddled us both with their deceptive simplicity (why are manhole covers round?) and their demand for a handy calculator.